lukaskleinschmidt/kirby-snippet-controller/README.md

 ```

-You can also define controllers in a plugin.
+You can also define snippet controllers in a plugin.
 ```php
 Kirby::plugin('superwoman/superplugin', [
     'snippets' => [